The Organizational Development Muse

 Topics: process consulting, organizational development consulting, Organizational Governance, organizational development muse, Mark L. Vincent, Design Group International, organizational design, organizational systems, open vs. closed organizational systems

-Topics: process consulting, organizational development firm, leadership succession, organizational development muse, Mark L. Vincent, Design Group International, executive leadership development,, ethical leadership, executive case studies, business ethics
+Topics: process consulting, organizational development consulting, leadership succession, executive leadership, organizational development muse, Mark L. Vincent, Design Group International, ethical leadership, executive case studies, business ethics

 In the online classes I teach on executive leadership, we often discuss paradoxes leaders must embrace.
 One such paradox is that the decision-making speed demanded of executive leaders is both fast and slow.

-Topics: process consulting, organizational development firm, executive coaching, organizational development muse, Mark L. Vincent, Design Group International, organizational decision making, Executive Development
+Topics: process consulting, organizational development consulting, executive coaching, organizational development muse, Mark L. Vincent, Design Group International, organizational decision making, Executive Development